j-dr/gholax/README.md

 ### Local Installation
-Analogously, assuming you have `mamba` installed, you can run `sh setup_env.sh` and it will build a functioning environment with `gholax` installed. environment can then be activated by calling `mamba activate gholax`.
+Analogously, assuming you have `mamba` installed, you can run `sh setup_env.sh` and it will build a functioning environment with `gholax` installed.
+The environment can then be activated by calling `mamba activate gholax`.